This article is Medically Approved ✓ by Dr. Edward Salko

 With 218 IU of vitamin D, you can never go wrong with egg yolks, especially if you’re not exactly a fan of fish.

-Chickens bred in farms with consistent sunlight exposure or given feeds enriched with vitamin d have even higher vitamin D concentrations.
+Chickens bred in farms with consistent sunlight exposure or are given feeds enriched with vitamin d have even higher vitamin D concentrations.

 Shiitake mushrooms, for example, have 100 IU per 2.5 oz.